weblate/ns8-samba/samba-dc/README.md

 - `/etc/samba/smb.conf`
 - `/etc/resolv.conf`

-### `init-shares`
+### `init-shares` and `init-homes`

-The `init-shares` command creates the root directory for shared folder and home directories.
-It ensures proper ownership, permissions and Windows ACLs are set for it.
+The `init-shares` and `init-homes` commands create the root directory for shared folders and home directories, respectively.
+They ensure proper ownership, permissions and Windows ACLs are set.

 ### `new-domain`